CheIIau/SameAppRepo/README.md

 # SameAppRepo

-Made one App using several different frameworks such:
+Made the same app using several different frameworks such as:

 - Angular
 - Next